 Conduct the Work in a way that minimizes interference with public travel, whether vehicular or pedestrian.

-Whenever it is necessary to cross, close, or obstruct roads, driveways, and walks, whether public or private, provide and maintain suitable and safe bridges, detours, or other temporary expedients for the accommodation of public and private travel.
+Whenever it is necessary to cross, close lanes, or obstruct roads, driveways, and walks, whether public or private, provide and maintain suitable and safe bridges, detours, or other temporary expedients for the accommodation of public and private travel.

 Road Closures: Maintain satisfactory means of exit for residents and local businesses along the route of the Work.
 If it is necessary to close off a roadway or alley providing sole vehicular access to a property for periods greater than 2 hours, provide written notice to each owner so affected a minimum of 3 Days prior to such closure.
 In such cases, closings of up to 4 hours may be allowed.
 Closures of up to 10 hours may be allowed if 7 Days prior written notice is given and the permission of the Consultant has been obtained in advance.